teambit/docs/docs/best-practices.md

 Ejecting components from their source project is tempting.
 Ejecting a component from its project complicates the project's maintenance.
 It turns the component into a dependency and not an integral part of the project.
 Use `bit import` to sync these components with remote changes.

-## Build Components for Discoverability
+## Build Components for Discovery

 Build components in a way that they can be easily discovered by other developers.
 That includes proper naming, adding documentation, tagging the components with meaningful labels, and adding examples so that they can be played with.
 When publishing a component, it is best to think about how other developers are likely to search for the components.

 Non-descriptive naming (such as utils) or bad tags makes the components hard to find.
 Developers are more likely to select and reuse components that they can interact with and quickly evaluate their functionality.
 Good documentation promotes quick, widespread adoption.

+Add multiple examples of component usage, showing how the different inputs should be used.